MicrosoftDocs/edge-developer/microsoft-edge/develop-web-microsoft-edge.md

 To see details of a screenshot or diagram:

-1. Right-click the image, and then select **Open image in new tab**.
+1. Right-click the image, and then select **Open image in new tab** or **Magnify image**.

-1. Close the image tab to return to the article.
+1. Close the image tab or popup window to return to the article.

 <!-- ====================================================================== -->